All you need to know about the process of app design.

 So if you choose to make an exclusively Android app for the US market it would be a mistake.

 Choosing between operating systems isn’t the only choice you’ll have to make when it comes to technologies.
 Here are some others to consider:

-Cross-platform apps can run on any OS, any device, and any platform.
+Cross-platform apps can run on any device and any platform.